-- 11.2 The Placing Agreement, dated 9 May 2019, has been entered into between the Company, the Investment Manager and RBC under which RBC has agreed, subject to certain conditions that are typical for an agreement of this nature, the last condition being admission of the relevant Tranche, to use its respective reasonable endeavours to procure placees for the New Shares under the Initial Placing at the price of 133 pence per New Share in respect of the Initial Tranche and the relevant price per share in respect of each Subsequent Placing as agreed by the Company and RBC.
-The Initial Placing and Subsequent Placings will not be underwritten.
-For its services in connection with the Initial Placings and any Subsequent Placings and provided the Placing Agreement becomes wholly unconditional in respect of the Initial Placing and each Subsequent Placing (as applicable) and is not terminated, RBC will be entitled to commission together with any VAT chargeable thereon as set out below: - (a) a base commission of 1.2 per cent of the value of the Applicable Proceeds of each relevant Tranche (the Placing Fee); and - (b) a fee, payable to RBC of £250,000 for the Initial Placing and £75,000 for each Subsequent Placing (the Sponsor Fee).

-Applicable Proceeds means the Gross Issue Proceeds less the value, at the Issue Price of New Shares subscribed by any of the Directors and/or any member or employee of the Investment Manager.
+- 8.2 The Placing Agreement, dated 3 September 2020, has been entered into between the Company, the Investment Manager, RBC and Jefferies under which RBC and Jefferies have severally agreed, subject to certain conditions that are typical for an agreement of this nature, the last condition being admission of the relevant Tranche, to use their respective reasonable endeavours to procure placees for the New Shares under the Initial Placing at the price of 131 pence per New Share in respect of the Initial Tranche and the relevant price per share in respect of each Subsequent Placing as agreed by the Company, RBC and Jefferies.
+The Initial Placing and Subsequent Placings will not be underwritten. - 8.3 For its services in connection with the Initial Placings and any Subsequent Placings, and provided the Placing Agreement becomes wholly unconditional in respect of the Initial Placing and each Subsequent Placing (as applicable) and is not terminated, RBC and Jefferies will be entitled to an aggregate commission in their agreed proportions, together with any VAT chargeable equal to 1.2 per cent. of the value of the Applicable Proceeds of each relevant Tranche.
+"Applicable Proceeds" means the Gross Issue Proceeds, less the value, at the issue price of New Shares subscribed by any of the Directors and/or any member or employee of the Investment Manager.